-We have 2 tools to help you grow you in your faith and imitate Christ.
+We have two tools to help you grow you in your faith and imitate Christ.
 These tools are also used in our Membership Class as well.

-- Second Nature Life Stories – Learn to share God’s Story of the Gospel and Your Story of faith in the Gospel.
+- Gospel Life Stories – Learn to share God’s Story of the Gospel and Your Story of faith in the Gospel.

-- Second Nature Lifestyle – Think intentionally and practically about how you will commit yourself to God and his church by growing to become more like Christ and living on mission for his kingdom.
+- Gospel Lifestyle – Think intentionally and practically about how you will commit yourself to God and his church by growing to become more like Christ and living on mission for his kingdom.